eProsima/Fast-DDS-statistics-backend/docs/rst/notes/notes.rst

 This first release includes the following features:

-* Starting and stoping monitoring a DDS domain ID
+* Starting and stopping monitoring a DDS domain ID
-* Keeping track of discovered entities (hosts, users, processes, participants, topics, datareaders, datawriters, and locators).
+* Keeping track of discovered entities (hosts, users, processes, participants, topics, data readers, data writers, and locators).
 * Listening and recording statistics data related to the discovered entities, as reported by the *Fast DDS* statistics module.
 * Retrieving the recorded statistics data, preprocessed with the requested statistic